 If the ATS is assigned to this rotation during October 1 - March 31, the ATS must get an influenza vaccine or sign a declination form and wear a mask during patient care.
-The ATS must have a COVID-19 vaccine to attend Nacogdoches County EMS experience.
-ATS without a COVID-19 vaccine cannot attend.
+The ATS must have a COVID-19 vaccine or complete a declination form to the attend Nacogdoches County EMS experience.